 This fragrant French onion soup recipe makes a classic French onion soup with a subtle Southeast Asian twist.
 Inspired by French chef Raymond Blanc’s vegetarian French onion soup recipe, which uses toasted flour to add a nuttiness to the broth, I’ve added a little fish sauce for umami and star anise for aroma and flavour to create a deeply-flavoured onion soup.

-My French onion soup recipe will make you a fragrant and deeply flavoured French onion soup that has a hint of Southeast Asian spice and umami, thanks to star anise and a fine quality fish sauce.
+My French onion soup recipe will make you one of the most iconic French recipes, a fragrant and deeply flavoured French onion soup that has a hint of Southeast Asian spice and umami, thanks to star anise and a fine quality fish sauce.
 Oui.
 Je suis désolé.
 I’m sorry, I can’t help myself.

 Firstly, I’m Australian, which means that I’m born with a natural tendency to reach for anything in the pantry to adjust a recipe or dish to my taste.
 It’s in my genes.
 The Australian taste knows no bounds.
 If you’re Australian or you’ve eaten in Australia, you’ll understand.

 Secondly, I’m an Australian based in Southeast Asia for almost a dozen years, which means that almost everything I cook is imbued with Southeast Asian spices, herbs and ingredients.
 I even add a little fish sauce to my traditional Russian family recipes.

 Lastly, we live in Cambodia, which was a French protectorate for around a century, and while the French culinary influence on Cambodian cuisine is often noted, if you’ve eaten your way through Paris you’ll also know there are countless French chefs influenced by former Indochine, so why not?
 Pourquoi pas?